Skip to main content Skip to Navigation Skip to Footer

 During the summer months, the Porcupine Health Unit conducts a mosquito monitoring program that includes mosquito trapping and testing throughout the district.

 In our region, the risk remains low for the West Nile virus.
-In the Fall of 2019, the health unit received a report of a bird found within the region that tested positive for WNv.
+In 2024 and 2019, the health unit has received reports of a bird, found within the region, that tested positive for WNv.
 Prior to this, the last positive bird reported in our area was in 2006.
 The last positive mosquito pool in our area was also reported in 2006.

 For the most up-to-date information about how to protect yourself, please refer to Public Health Ontario’s webpage for West Nile virus.